- Will Shardeum maintain atomic & cross-shard composability across different shards?

 Proof of Quorum (PoQ) + Proof of Stake (PoS)

-Data sharding is on Ethereum’s roadmap for 2023, and the purpose is to increase data availability to allow multiple L2 nodes to write data to the Ethereum network simultaneously.
+Data sharding has been on Ethereum’s roadmap for a while now, and the purpose is to increase data availability to allow multiple L2 nodes to write data to the Ethereum network simultaneously.
 The purpose of data sharding in Ethereum is to optimize for scaling at L2.
 However, Ethereum does not plan to do execution and network sharding which is needed to gain the benefits of full state sharding.
 Shardeum shards compute, state and data to achieve dynamic state sharding.
 By assigning each node to a unique range of addresses Shardeum has demonstrated true linear scaling.
 Shardeum is the first L1 to increase TPS with each node added to the network while retaining cross-shard composability.

 Shardeum’s novel architecture overcomes the challenges faced by existing sharded blockchains while providing a preferred horizontal approach to scaling rather than L2’s and other scaling methods, which use more powerful nodes and hardware to scale vertically.

 You will have network protocols to follow, like the minimum number of coins to be staked and hardware configs.
-Once nodes have those few prerequisites as determined by network compliance, the network will choose them without any favor or bias on a rotational/random basis.
+Once nodes fulfill the prerequisites, the network will choose nodes without any favor or bias on a rotational/random basis.

 Shardeum has begun open-sourcing its codebase on 09th March 2023.
-Public can now access and contribute to these validator source codes considering validator nodes are now run by community since the launch of Betanet.
-The project intends to open source all the repositories by the time it reaches mainnet in 2023.
+Public can now access and contribute to these validator source codes considering validator nodes are now run by community since the launch of betanet.
+The project intends to open source all the repositories by the time it reaches mainnet.

 EVM-based languages – Solidity and Vyper.